Will Mayner

 Integrated Information Theory: Theoretical Developments & Empirical Applications

-Analysis code accompanying the study I led in collaboration with the Allen Institute through their OpenScope program, which provides high-throughput two-photon calcium imaging in mice.
+I led a collaboration with the Allen Institute through their OpenScope program, which provides high-throughput two-photon calcium imaging in mice.

 We systematically surveyed neurophysiological differentiation—a measure of the extent to which a population of neurons expresses a rich and varied repertoire of states, inspired by prior work on IIT—across layers and areas of mouse visual cortex in response to naturalistic movies and phase-scrambled controls.